Udbhavbisarya23/StockPrediction/README.md

 Dataset creation for GCN-based Stock price prediction and for Node-embeddings based Stock prediction using corporation networks.
 This repository uses the relations between companies and their institutional shareholders.
 Using this a bipartite graph is created.
 We use a projection of this graph to get the final corporation network which consists of only stock nodes.

 The colab notebook which implements GCN is "GCN_StockPrediction_T7.ipynb"

+The colab notebook which implements the Node2Vec algorithm for Stock Price Prediction is "Node2Vec.ipynb"